jonathanishhorowicz/modelling_phylogeny_in_16srrna_using_string_kernels/README.md

 # Running the code

+## Requirements

+The `build_environment.sh` script in the root directory creates a Python 3.8 conda environment with all the required package versions to generate the results in the paper.

+The analysis pipelines are run in Python and the main requirements are

+* Python 3.8
+* Tensorflow 2.13
+* Tensorflow Probability 0.21
+* Scikit-bio 0.5
+* Scikit-learn 1.3

+Plots are generated using R 4.1.
+For the list of R packages/versions see `scripts/plotting/install_requirements.sh`.

 ### TODO: conda environment setup

 The `run` directory is the working directory for running all Python and R scripts (found in `scripts`).
 Python scripts are used to run simulations (e.g. generating OTU counts, computing kernels, MMD values are fitting GPs) and R scripts are used for making plots.